Is ghost referral spam screwing up your Google analytics data?

-- Changing your .htcaccess file (read more) — This method will not work with advanced tactics.
+- Changing your .htcaccess file — This method will not work with advanced tactics.
 Ghost spam never touches your site therefore renders this method useless.

-- Using the referral exclusion list (read more) — Good setup but no updates.
+- Using the referral exclusion/blocking list (read more) — Good setup but no updates.

-- Sourcing exclusion lists into exclusion filters (read more) — outdated blacklist.
-Only excludes future spam & does nothing about the referrers from yesteryear.
+- Sourcing exclusion lists into exclusion filters — Only excludes and blocks future spam & does nothing about the referrers from yesteryear.

 The only one that really came close was the exclusion filter.
 The real problem there was that it was very difficult to find current and consistently-updated lists.
 Many of the founders/creators of such lists just weren’t actually invested in keeping a solution updated.

 The constant maintenance required to keep a list like that up is prohibitive to it being an effective solution to the problem, especially when there is no profit in doing so.

 To be reasonable and effective, a solution to identify and weed out ghost and referral spam traffic would need to be: